 Lewis left the SNCC in 1966.
 Though devastated by the assassinations of King and Robert Kennedy in 1968, Lewis continued his work to enfranchise minorities.
 In 1970, he became director of the Voter Education Project.
 During his tenure, the VEP helped to register millions of minority voters.

 Lewis ran for office himself in 1981, winning a seat on the Atlanta City Council.
 In 1986, he was elected to the House of Representatives.
 Today, representing Georgia's 5th District, he is one of the most respected members of Congress.
-Since entering office, he has called for health-care reform, measures to fight poverty and improvements in education.
+Since entering office, he has called for healthcare reform, measures to fight poverty and improvements in education.
 Most importantly, he oversaw multiple renewals of the Voting Rights Act.
 When the Supreme Court struck down part of the law in 2013's Shelby County v.
 Holder, Lewis decried the decision as a "dagger into the heart" of voting rights.

 Though the Supreme Court's decision about the Voting Rights Act was a blow to Lewis, he has been encouraged by the progress that has occurred in his lifetime.
 After Barack Obama won the presidency in 2008, Lewis stated that, "When we were organizing voter-registration drives, going on the Freedom Rides, sitting in, coming here to Washington for the first time, getting arrested, going to jail, being beaten, I never thought—I never dreamed—of the possibility that an African American would one day be elected president of the United States."